antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

     is almost always lost in joining operations.
-It would be far better to provide table with two coding columns, like the solution above with `geo_code13` and `geo_code16`, or with the addition of an explicit auxillary column saying that the actual row is defined as `NUTS2013` or `NUTS2016`.
-This is not unambigous, because in some cases the codes changed, and in other they did not.
+It would be far better to provide table with two coding columns, like the solution above with `geo_code13` and `geo_code16`, or with the addition of an explicit auxiliary column saying that the actual row is defined as `NUTS2013` or `NUTS2016`.
+This is not unambiguous, because in some cases the codes changed, and in other they did not.
 A `PL2` code can be both `NUTS2013` or `NUTS2016`.